acantril/learn-cantrill-io-labs/aws-serverless-pet-cuddle-o-tron/02_LABINSTRUCTIONS/STAGE5 - Serverless Application Frontend.md

 CLick on the `Executions` tab, you will see no executions..

 Move back to the web application tab (s3 bucket)
-then click on `LEVEL3 : ALL THE THINGS` to send both an email and SMS reminder
+then click on `Email Minion` Button to send an email.

 Got back to the Step functions console make sure the `Executions` Tab is selected